bertdida/twitter-quote-scraper/README.md

 ## Setup

+### Google spreadsheet

+1. Login on Google and create a spreadsheet.
+2. Create a header by inserting Author, Phrase, and URL on the first row.
+3. Click the number beside the first row (this highlights the row) and click View > Freeze.
+4. Rename the first sheet to the desired Twitter handle you want to scrape (may or may not start with @ character).

+### Codebase

 1. Inside the `creds` folder, open `google.example.json` and `twitter.example.json` then place your Google service account and Twitter keys respectively.
-2. Rename the `google.example.json` and `twitter.example.json` to remove `.example`.
+2. Rename `google.example.json` and `twitter.example.json` to remove `.example`.
-3. Create a Google spreadsheet and give a Can Edit access to the `client_email` you can find inside the `google.json`.
+3. Go back to Google spreadsheet and give a Can Edit access to the `client_email` you'll find inside the `google.json`.
-4. Rename the first sheet to your desired Twitter handle you want to scrape (may or may not start with @ character).

 ## Usage